-Through EFNEP, the participant learned to read the Nutrition Facts labels on products to identify if calcium is a nutrient in the food or if the food is fortified with calcium.
-The participant learned about non-dairy foods that contain calcium such as white beans, canned salmon, dried figs, bok choy, kale, black eyed peas, almonds, and more.
-She also learned to use MyPlate and pair these foods with foods that contain vitamin D, as vitamin D is needed for the body to absorb calcium.
-Additionally, she gained hands-on experience preparing foods that are good sources of calcium.
+As a participant in EFNEP, she learned to read the nutrition fact labels on products to identify if calcium is listed as a nutrient and to read additional information on packages to see if a product has been "fortified" with calcium.
+The participant was also given a wealth of information about other foods that contain calcium such as white beans, canned salmon, sardines, dried figs, bok choy, blackstrap molasses, kale, black eyed peas, almonds, and more.
+She also learned to use the label to pair these foods with foods that contain vitamin D, as vitamin D is needed for the body to absorb calcium.
+For example, vitamin D is found in fish.
+Many foods and 100% fruit juices are also fortified with vitamin D. In our discussion of "Making Smart Drink Choices", she learned that caffeine filled sugary soft drinks actually deplete the body of calcium and add calories to the diet.
+Additionally, she gained hands-on experience preparing foods that are good sources of calcium, such as Tuna Burgers and Chicken and Broccoli Quiche.

 In addition to improving her calcium intake, the participant has begun to do weight bearing exercises to improve her bones and muscles.
-To date she is no longer experiencing the symptoms of prediabetes and her A1C was under 5.7 at last check up.
+To date she is no longer experiencing the symptoms of type 2 diabetes and her A1C was under 5.7 at last check up.